marksibrahim/musings/_posts/2016-08-04-organizing-a-day.md

 Inspired by the workflows of many other Omnifocus gurus, I developed a daily routine to  track and prioritize how I spend my day.

-# Foundation
+## Foundation
 The workflow is based on life goals---ideally 4-5.
 For me these include:

 ![goals]({{ site.url }}musings/images/life_goals.png)

 Each goal is a **Folder** under which I create projects.
 Projects are steps towards the goal.
 To become a better programmer, I may create a project to study algorithms.
-A project requires several tasks:

 ![projects]({{ site.url }}musings/images/projects.png)

+A project requires several tasks: read chapter 1, complete exercises 2.3, watch a tutorial on sorting.

-# Throughout the Day
+## Throughout the Day
 Inevitably all sorts of tasks come up throughout a day.
-Rather than juggling priorities or todos in my mind, I dump tasks into the **Inobx**:
+Rather than juggling priorities or todos in my mind, I dump tasks into the **Inbox**:

 ![inbox]({{ site.url }}musings/images/inbox.png)

 When I'm not sitting at my computer, having the app on my iPhone is helpful.

 Email is large source of tasks.
 I try to check email only a handful of times per day.
 Ideally, I touch each email once: I turn an email into a task, mark it as done, or defer it until it's relevant.
-I find Google Inbox is a nice interface for accomplishing this.
+I find [Google Inbox](https://www.google.com/inbox/) is a nice interface for accomplishing this.

-# Morning Ritual
+## Morning Ritual
 To decide how to spend a day, I dedicate about a half an hour every morning to populate and process the Omnifocus Inbox:

 <ol type="1">